-One of the world's most influential modern graphic designers, Neville Brody, created my logo especially for me back in his Old Street, London studios in the 1980s.
+One of the world's most influential modern graphic designers, Neville Brody, created my logo in his Old Street, London studios in the mid-1980s.

 Neville made his name with The Face magazine in the early 1980s and is now Head of the Communication Art & Design department at the Royal College of Art.